sandoche/tree-emoji-cli/README.md

 ## Options

 * --help: outputs a verbose usage listing.
-* --version: outputs the version of tree-cli.
+* --version: outputs the version of tree-emoji-cli.
 * --debug: show debug info.
 * --fullpath: prints the full path prefix for each file.
 * --ignore: ignores directory or file you specify - accepts arrays as comma-delimited strings: `'node_modules/, .git/, .gitignore'`